Boston Building Resources continues a history of helping people with home improvement materials and knowledge that began in 1978.

 Over the years, the Co-op expanded its offerings, especially in the area of kitchen cabinetry and kitchen design.
 The organization moved to its current Terrace Street location in 1990, into a building that was designed for maximum energy efficiency and passive solar heating by founder John Rowse.

 In 1993, the Boston Building Materials Co-op Charitable and Educational Fund started the Reuse Center, known for many years as the Building Materials Resource Center.
 Co-op members who worked in the construction and architecture fields saw how much reusable material was being discarded while, at the same time, many homeowners struggled to afford the materials they needed to keep their homes in good repair.
 The Reuse Center was founded to divert good materials away from becoming waste and direct them toward hardworking homeowners.

 In its first three years, the Reuse Center operated out of unheated trailers and shared showroom space with the Co-op.
 Its current building was constructed in 1997 and expanded in 2006.
-Sales of donated materials, from a handful in the early years, grew steadily: In 2014, more than 1,650 income-qualified people made purchases, and materials valued at more than $1.9 million were donated.
+Sales of donated materials, from a handful in the early years, grew steadily: In 2015, 1,963 income-qualified people made purchases, and materials valued at more than $2 million were donated.